awsdocs/aws-codestar-user-guide/doc_source/setting-up-ide-cloud9.md

 Follow these steps to create an AWS Cloud9 development environment for a AWS CodeStar project\.

-### Existing AWS CodeStar Project<a name="existing-project"></a>
+1. Follow the steps in [Create a Project](how-to-create-project.md) if you want to create a new project\.

-Open the project in the AWS CodeStar console\.
-On the side navigation bar, choose **IDE**\.
-Choose **Create new environment**, and then use the following steps\.
+1. Open the project in the AWS CodeStar console\.
+On the navigation bar, choose **IDE**\.
+Choose **Create environment**, and then use the following steps\.
 **Important**
-If the project's source code is stored in GitHub, you won't see **IDE** on the side navigation bar\.
-However, you can use the AWS Cloud9 console to create a development environment, open the new environment, and then connect it to the project's GitHub repository\.
-Skip the following steps and see [Use GitHub with AWS Cloud9](#setting-up-ide-cloud9-github)\.
-If the project is in an AWS Region where AWS Cloud9 isn't supported, you won't see **IDE** on the side navigation bar\.
+If the project is in an AWS Region where AWS Cloud9 isn't supported, you won't see AWS Cloud9 options in the **IDE** tab on the navigation bar\.
 However, you can use the AWS Cloud9 console to create a development environment, open the new environment, and then connect it to the project's AWS CodeCommit repository\.
 Skip the following steps and see [Creating an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html), [Opening an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/open-environment.html), and the [AWS CodeCommit Sample](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-codecommit.html) in the *AWS Cloud9 User Guide*\.
 For the list of supported AWS Regions, see [AWS Cloud9](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region) in the *Amazon Web Services General Reference*\.

-### New AWS CodeStar Project<a name="new-project"></a>

-Follow the steps in [Create a Project](how-to-create-project.md)\.
-On **Set up tools**, for **Pick how you want to edit your code**, choose **Cloud9**\.
-Choose **Next**, and then use the following steps\.

-**Important**
-If you choose to store the project's source code in GitHub, on **Set up tools**, you see **Connect to your source repository** instead of **Pick how you want to edit your code**\.
-There is no AWS Cloud9 option\.
-However, after AWS CodeStar creates the project, you can use the AWS Cloud9 console to create and open a development environment and then connect it to the project's GitHub repository\.
-Skip the following steps and see [Use GitHub with AWS Cloud9](#setting-up-ide-cloud9-github)\.
-If the project is in an AWS Region where AWS Cloud9 is not supported, on **Set up tools**, you won't see an option to choose AWS Cloud9\.
-However, you can use the AWS Cloud9 console to create and open a development environment and then connect it to the project's AWS CodeCommit repository\.
-Skip the following steps and see [Creating an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment.html), [Opening an Environment](http://docs.aws.amazon.com/cloud9/latest/user-guide/open-environment.html), and the [AWS CodeCommit Sample](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-codecommit.html) in the *AWS Cloud9 User Guide*\.
-For the list of supported AWS Regions, see [AWS Cloud9](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region) in the *Amazon Web Services General Reference*\.

-On **Set up your AWS Cloud9 environment**, customize the project defaults\.
+On **Create AWS Cloud9 environment**, customize the project defaults\.

-1. To change the default type of Amazon EC2 instance to host the environment, for **Pick an instance type for the IDE \(not your overall project\)**, choose the instance type\.
+1. To change the default type of Amazon EC2 instance to host the environment, for **Instance type**, choose the instance type\.

-1. To change the default environment name and add a description, expand **Environment name and description**, and then make your changes\.
-**Note**
-Environment names must be unique per user\.

 1. AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) in your AWS account to communicate with the instance\.
 Depending on how Amazon VPC is set up in your AWS account, do one of the following\.
 ****